jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 ## Feature Branch - Single Developer ##

-This approach is used by Open Water Foundation when a single developer is primarily working on any given project.
+This approach is used by Open Water Foundation when a single developer is primarily working on a given project.
 In this case there may be a couple contributors with write permission to the repository, but one developer is doing most of the work.

 When using the feature branch workflow it is easy to keep track of exactly what code is being added or removed from the overall project.
-These edits are made in small, concise, feature branches.
+Edits should be made in small incremental stages using separate feature branches.
 This makes it easier to go back in history and find exactly what code was added to make changes to the project.

 All development that takes place is done in feature branches and never in `master`.
 This way master will never have any broken code.